Chris1712/Chris1712.github.io/_posts/2019-08-24-setting-up-jekyll.md

 ---
 layout: post
-title:  "First Post!"
+title:  "Setting up Jekyll for GitHub Pages"
 author: Chris
+tags: jekyll github blog
 ---

-# Setting up Jekyll for GitHub Pages

 As a start to this blog I thought I'd write a little about the minimal trouble I had getting it up and running.
 I'd not used jekyll or anything similar before so I had a few problems to work through, but all things considered it's a nice and straightforward system.
 However, some of the small issues I found may have solutions relevant to others, so I've written a little more below.